 Quilting Machines- How do they work?

-Have you heard about quilting machines but are unsure what all the fuss is about or how they even work?
+Have you heard about longarm quilting machines but are unsure what all the fuss is about, or how they even work?
 Most everyone knows the basic function found in a domestic sewing machine.
 There is a needle and a motor that drives the needle up and down using a foot pedal.
 Thread moves with the needle to sew fabric together as the user sits in front of the machine guiding the fabric.

 Of course, that is a very simplistic version of how a domestic sewing machine functions.
-They can also have hundreds of decorative stitches, extraordinary embroidery abilities, and sometimes you’ll feel like you need a PhD to figure out how to use it!
+They can also have hundreds of decorative stitches, extraordinary embroidery abilities, and sometimes you’ll feel like you need a PhD to figure out how to use it.
 They can be very complicated.
 Those simple straight stitch machines our grandmothers used back in the day have changed dramatically.

 A longarm quilting machine offers one stitch and one stitch only – the straight stitch.
 It doesn’t have a needle that moves left or right of center and there are no feed dogs.
-The beauty of a simple quilting machine is its size, its powerful motor and the unique way the quilter moves the machine over the fabric.
+The beauty of a simple longarm quilting machine is its size, its powerful motor and the unique way the quilter moves the machine over the fabric.

-Think of a stand up quilting machine as a giant doodling device on wheels.
+Think of a longarm machine quilting machine as a giant doodling device on wheels.
 However, instead of using a pencil or pen, we are using thread.
 Instead of using paper, we are using fabric.
 The machine has handles that allow the sewer to move the machine over the quilt’s layers with the wheels and “doodle” any design under the sun.
 You can even add a computer and allow it to drive the machine robotically while you enjoy a cup of tea and dream about your next quilt top!

-As a result, the machine focuses on the mechanics of making good, even stitches.
-You focus solely on the designs and motifs you want to express through the movement of the machine over the fabric.
+As a result, the machine focuses on the mechanics of making good, even stitches, while you focus solely on the designs and motifs you want to express through the movement of the machine over the fabric.
 Simply put, a quilting machine is a creative partner that gives you the freedom to express yourself through fabric and thread with incredible ease.

 Imagine “painting” with threads simply by changing colors and moving the machine to shade or draw designs.
-Imagine quilting through leather, appliqueing with wool or silk to make unique fiber art.
+Or quilting through leather, appliqueing with wool or silk to make unique fiber art.

-Yes, a quilting machine will help you make amazing quilts but a quilting machine can also be an artistic tool that you can use for any number of projects.
+Yes, a quilting machine will help you make amazing quilts, but a quilting machine can also be an artistic tool that you can use for any number of projects.